Jeff Banks (musician)

 Bishop Jeff Willie Banks (June 7, 1927 – January 31, 1997), was an American gospel musician and founding pastor of Revival Temple Holiness that was affiliated with The Church of God in Christ.
 He started his music career, in 1953, with the Famous Banks Brothers, after they were under the tutelage of Mary Johnson Davis from 1947 until 1953.
 He released his first album, Lord Lift Me Up, that was released by Savoy Records in 1984, which all of his album were released by the label.
 He would release seven albums, and four of those charted on the Billboard magazine Gospel Albums chart, Lord Lift Me Up in 1984, 1987's Caught up in the Rapture, 1989's The Storm Is Over, He's All over Me in 1993.

 Early life

 Banks was born on June 7, 1927, in Pittsburgh, Pennsylvania, as Jeff Willie Banks.
 His brother, Charles O. Davis, was born two years later, which both of them were mentored in music as soloist by Mary Johnson Davis from 1947 until 1953.
 They departed to for the Famous Banks Brothers, and relocated to Newark, New Jersey, where they were both compelled to become ministers by God and start and lead their own churches.
-Rev Charles Banks started Greater Harvest Baptist Church and Jeff Banks was The Minister of Music In 1965 Jeff started, Revival Temple Holiness Church In .that was affiliated with The Church of God in Christ.
+Rev Charles Banks started Greater Harvest Baptist Church and Jeff Banks was The Minister of Music In 1965 Jeff started, Revival Temple Holiness Church was affiliated with The Church of God in Christ.